 Saudi Arabian oil and gas giant, Aramco (brand value up 4% to US$45.2 billion), remains the most valuable Middle Eastern brand, according to a new report from leading brand valuation consultancy, Brand Finance.
 Saudi Arabia’s national oil company has benefited from a surge in prices and demand for oil and gas this year.

 In addition to calculating brand value, Brand Finance also determines the relative strength of brands through a balanced scorecard of metrics evaluating marketing investment, stakeholder equity, and business performance.
-Certified by ISO 20671, Brand Finance’s assessment of stakeholder equity incorporates original market research data from over 100,000 respondents in more than 35 countries and across nearly 30 sectors.
+Compliant with ISO 20671, Brand Finance’s assessment of stakeholder equity incorporates original market research data from over 150,000 respondents in 38 countries and across 31 sectors.